brenns10/brennan.io/_posts/2014-12-12-kde-switch.md

 ---
 title: Why I Switched to KDE
 layout: post
-tags:
- - KDE
- - Gnome
- - Cinnamon
+description: >
+  A brief survey of desktop environments and my opinions on them, leading up to why I prefer to use KDE Plasma 5.
- - Desktop Environments
+keywords: KDE Gnome Cinnamon Desktop Environments Linux
- - Linux
 ---

 ... and why I don't think I'll switch back.